 To use the electronic Bookstore for ordering textbooks, a credit card must be used for payment.
-There is the option for textbooks to be shipped UPS, to be picked up at the Statesville Campus Bookstore or at the Mooresville campus.
+There is the option for textbooks to be shipped UPS, to be picked up at the Statesville Campus Bookstore or at the Mooresville Campus.

 Students planning to participate in the graduation ceremony may purchase a cap, gown, and tassel set at the Bookstore.
-The Bookstore will also offer announcements, class rings, and degree frames for graduates to purchase.
+The Bookstore also offers announcements, class rings, and degree frames for graduates to purchase.

-Huskins Library
+Library

-The J.P. & Mildred Library provides resources which support and enhance instructional programs at Mitchell.
-Library services include reference assistance, book selection, group or individual library orientation, interlibrary loans, Internet access, and a coin-operated copier.
-Audiovisual services include equipment for viewing and listening.
+The J.P. & Mildred Huskins Library, located on the Statesville Campus, and the Mooresville Campus Library, provide resources which support and enhance instructional programs at Mitchell Community College.
+Library services include reserve and reference assistance, book selection, group or individual library orientation, interlibrary loan, Internet access, and copy services.
+Students have access to online resources, a computer lab and a group study room.
+For more information, contact the Huskins Library at (704) 878-3271 or the Mooresville Campus Library at (704) 978-1356.